 The remote KVM session is available even when the server is powered-off (in stand-by mode).
 No re-start of the remote KVM session shall be required during a server reset or power on/off.
-A BMC reset (e.g. due to a BMC Watchdog initiated reset or BMC reset after BMC FW update) will require the session to be re-established.
+An BMC reset (for example, due to an BMC Watchdog initiated reset or BMC reset after BMC FW update) will require the session to be re-established.